Proxy-Phaethon/chaos/docs/notes.md

 now let's look at the basic blocks as of today:
 1. logic0 - asks a question and decides the next path.
-2. logic1 - verifies the decision using rules or conditions.
+2. logic1 - creates a loop if needed.
+3. logic2 - creates an array if needed.
-3. contract - a reusable rule or guarantee provided by Chaos.
+4. contract - a reusable rule or guarantee provided by Chaos.
-4. action - a user-defined combination of contracts to perform a task.
+5. action - a user-defined combination of contracts to verify.
-5. mux - chooses behavior based on the current context.
+6. mux - chooses behavior based on the current context.
-6. context - the environment or role that determines how something behaves.
+7. context - the environment or role that determines how something behaves.
-7. register - the section where all states are declared before use.
+8. register - the section where all states are declared before use.
-8. state - a named piece of information stored for later use.
+9. state - a named piece of information stored for later use.
-9. transition - defines how a state changes over time.
+10. transition - defines how a state changes over time.
-10. metastable - runs Chaos' built-in validation before information becomes trusted.
+11. metastable - runs Chaos' built-in validation before information becomes trusted.
-11. c.pipeline - connects calculators into a single engine.
+12. c.pipeline - connects calculators into a single engine.
-12. e.pipeline - connects engines into the project's brain.
+13. e.pipeline - connects engines into the project's brain.
-13. block - the smallest executable unit of logic in Chaos.
+14. block - the smallest executable unit of logic in Chaos.
-14. calculator - a complete Chaos source file made of blocks.
+15. calculator - a complete Chaos source file made of blocks.
-15. engine - a collection of calculators working together.
+16. engine - a collection of calculators working together.
-16. brain - the complete Chaos project formed from all engines.
+17. brain - the complete Chaos project formed from all engines.
-17. clock - executes in the main execution flow, waiting when necessary.
+18. clock - executes in the main execution flow, waiting when necessary.
-18. anticlock - executes independently without blocking the current flow.
+19. anticlock - executes independently without blocking the current flow.
-19. sequence - a reusable custom behavior beyond actions. future idea.
+20. sequence - a reusable custom behavior beyond actions. future idea.
-20. decoder - part of sequence. also a future idea.
+21. decoder - part of sequence. also a future idea.
+22. (state) load - calls data directly from the central memory instead of the register.
+23. constant - allows you to declare a block-use value so it doesn't have to call the register or memory.

 it'll change and evolve and grow over time, for sure. but let this remain here as a small reminder of where i started on this journey.